Infini-AI-Lab/WWW.Serve/README.md

 - `experiments/`: simulation scripts for network experiments and notebooks for visualization.
 - `node_configs/`: YAML configuration files specifying parameters for each node.
-- `www_serve/`: core implementation of WWW\.Serve, including policies and scheduling logic.
+- `www_serve/`: core implementation of `WWW.Serve`, including policies and scheduling logic.